liwenwei123/AIC_2020_Challenge_Track-1/README.md

 	* The annotation text files in `yolov3_pytorch/data/labels/`
 	* `object.data` and `object.names` in `yolov3_pytorch/data`, which describe the input data and output classes
 2. Run `yolov3_pytorch/weights/download_yolov3_weights.sh` to downdload the official coco pretrained model from [https://pjreddie.com/darknet/yolo/](https://pjreddie.com/darknet/yolo/)
 3. Use the following train command to finetine the pretrained model.
-The `best.pt` file is the final model.
+The `train_best.pt` file is the final model.
 ```
 cd yolov3_pytorch
 unzip data/labels.zip